What Are Tree Squirrels?

 Outdoors, these squirrels can cause considerable damage to electrical and telephone cables.
 Tree squirrels may also chew holes in siding.
 Sometimes, tree squirrels destroy bird feeders in pursuit of birdseed.

 Squirrels may bite when disturbed and should be left alone.
-Take precautions to avoid being bitten and if bitten by a squirrel, seek medical attention.
+Take precautions to avoid interactions with squirrels, and if bitten by a squirrel, seek medical attention immediately.